Skip to main content

 3.3 A Complaint may be submitted anonymously or by a third party, but the Complainant should be aware that this may limit the ability of the Responding Officer to investigate, review, and resolve the Complaint.

-3.4 In order to respond in a timely and effective manner, the University strongly encourages Complainants to file a Complaint as soon as possible following the occurrence of alleged Misconduct.
+3.4 In order to respond in a timely and effective manner, the University ly encourages Complainants to file a Complaint as soon as possible following the occurrence of alleged Misconduct.
 Delaying the filing of a Complaint may impede the University’s ability to conduct an investigation and/or take appropriate action.

 3.5 Upon receipt of a Complaint or becoming aware of possible Misconduct, the Responding Officer, or Ambrose security if applicable, will determine if immediate action is warranted to protect the health or safety of the University community.
 Such immediate action may include the removal of a Student from a class, from Residence or any other Ambrose group or activity.